deckaii/myShell/readme.md

 ## Compile and run instructions
 To compile the shell, just enter 'make' in the command line.
-To run the shell do './keysh <filename>'.
+To run the shell do './keysh' or to run with batchfile specify a filename after the shell being called like so
+    ./keysh [filename].